Victorious SEO Logo

 • “Near me” keyword queries have skyrocketed in recent years, according to a Google report.
 They’re commonly used in conjunction with time-sensitive modifiers (“near me now” or “open near me”).
 Target “near me” and other local keywords in your location landers and by keeping your local citations and Google Business Profile up-to-date.

-2. Use Keywords & Questions in Your Headings
+2. Use Keywords and Questions in Your Headings

 A simple question-and-answer style format casts a wide search net.
 This style is what virtual assistants are looking for when determining which results to display for voice searches.
 It also works for featured snippet optimization and People Also Ask optimization on traditional browsers.